schloss/insecurity-demos/README.md

 infosec-demos
 =============

-This is intended to be a simple debian package that contains tutorials and demos for showing how common information security/computer security issues work.
-Intended for standalone functionality.
+Infosec-demos is a simple debian package that provides tutorials and "canned" digital (in)security demonstrations to help trainers explain and demystify a handful of specific threats.
+It is intended for standalone functionality.

+Installation:
+* sudo apt-get install equivs
+* cd infosec-demos
+* make
+* sudo dpkg -i infosec-demos_<version>_all.deb

+Execution:
+* isecdem